Sodalitium Christianae Vitae: Expulsion of founder and other figures

 In July 2023, Maltese Archbishop Charles Scicluna and Monsignor Jordi Bertomeu, acting on orders from Pope Francis, began an audit investigation against the Sodalitium Christiane Vitae.

 On 14 August 2024 the Peruvian Conference of Catholic Bishops announced that Pope Francis had expelled Sodalitium Christianae Vitae founder Luis Fernando Figari after it had been determined that he had engaged in sex abuse and financial corruption.

 On 25 September 2024 the Conference announced that Pope Francis had expelled a bishop, two priests and seven laymen from the Sodalitium who had been accused of a variety of crimes including physical abuse with "sadism and violence", abuse of conscience, spiritual abuse, the abuse of power and authority, and covering up crimes, and abuse of "the apostolate of journalism".

 On 21 October 2024, four more Sodalitium members were expelled.
 Former Sodalitium vicar general and Figari's assistant José Andrés Ambrozic Velezmoro (former superior of the Denver house), and Fr.
 Luis Ferrogiaro Dentone were expelled, accused of abuse and financial corruption.
 On 23 October a priest and a layman from the society, Fr.
-Jaime Baertl Gómez and Juan Carlos Len, who had been found found guilty of canonical faults and sins related to financial malpractice and abuse, were expelled.
+Jaime Baertl Gómez and Juan Carlos Len, who had been found guilty of canonical faults and sins related to financial malpractice and abuse, were expelled.